Now freely downloadable worldwide, as a protest against censorship

 Oversight:

-The senior legal counsel of the National Ombudsman, who lost twice to Giltay in court, praised the book's documentation
+The senior legal counsel of the National Ombudsman, whose institution lost twice to Giltay in court, praised the book’s documentation

 At stake is accountability for Srebrenica.
 This book contributed to the Supreme Court ruling establishing Dutch liability for approximately 350 victims of the genocide.
 The Ministry of Defence’s continued silence sends a clear message: institutional self-preservation matters more than historical truth about Europe’s only genocide since the Holocaust.

-There is a clear path forward: end the silence for Srebrenica.
+There is no other option left: end the silence about Srebrenica.
 The truth about the genocide deserves no less.
+The mothers are still waiting.

 Voice

 Here are 72 verified quotes from court rulings, official documents, international media, and testimonies from survivors and experts.
-These include sceptical statements by Dutch ministers and others, none of which, however, disproves the factual accuracy of the book's content.
+These include sceptical statements by Dutch ministers and others, none of which, however, disproves the factual accuracy of the book’s content.
 The citations reveal why a Dutch court banned an entire book in 2015, and why that decision was reversed.
-They also call for confronting a dark chapter in history: the Srebrenica genocide (1995), in which more than eight thousand Bosniaks were murdered while under Dutch UN protection, and evidence of Dutch failure was withheld.
+They also call for confronting a dark chapter in history: the Srebrenica genocide (1995), in which more than eight thousand Bosniaks were murdered despite the mandate of Dutch UN troops to protect their enclave, and evidence of Dutch failure was withheld.
 Divided into 12 sections, each quote includes a source reference.
 Check them yourself.

 Note: These quotes outline the affair surrounding Edwin Giltay’s book The Cover-up General.
 Srebrenica plays a significant role in it, albeit not as the main subject.
 Key terms: MID (Military Intelligence Service), MIVD (successor to the MID), and CTIVD (supervisor of intelligence services).
 Quotes from non-English sources have been faithfully translated into English.